-Business Process Model And Notation 2.0 (BPMN) is an industry standard for workflow modeling and execution.
-A BPMN workflow is an XML document that has a visual representation.
-For example, here is a BPMN workflow:
+Business Process Model And Notation 2.0 (BPMN) is an industry standard for process modeling and execution.
+A BPMN process is an XML document that has a visual representation.
+For example, here is a BPMN process:

 The corresponding XML

 This duality makes BPMN very powerful.
 The XML document contains all the necessary information to be interpreted by workflow engines and modeling tools like Zeebe.
 At the same time, the visual representation contains just enough information to be quickly understood by humans, even when they are non-technical people.
 The BPMN model is source code and documentation in one artifact.